SDT-base Contents Functions Previous Next PDF Index

 SetPro,SetMat,GetPro,GetMat

-Set an integration property data (ProId) or material property (MatId).
+Set an integration property data (ProId) or material property (MatId) to the model (enrich the list of matid and proid).
 You can modify an il or pl property of ID i by giving its name and its value using an integrated call of the type

 % Specifying material/integration rule parameters in a model